-This project involves designing and developing concepts, methods and models for the study of user experiences of virtual reality.
-It combines qualitative and quantitative methods and places particular focus on first and third person experiences.
+The objective of this project is to design and produce concepts, methods and models for the study of user experience in virtual reality through a hybrid of qualitative and quantitative approaches, in particular through the coupling of first and third person methods.

 Winner of the 2018 call for research projects